It measures the levels of the LH hormone in the urine, which increases when ovulation is about to occur.

 Therefore, it seems easy to calculate the fertile days if the woman keeps track of her periods.
-If you try for pregnancy, it is recommended to have unprotected sex during these days.
+If you trying for a baby, these days are recommended for unprotected sex.

 Ovulation tests are very useful tools for women with irregular cycles and regular cycles other than 28 days long.

-In any case, ovulation tests are a more reliable method to know which are the fertile days and, therefore, it is advisable to use them at the time of considering having children.
+In any event, ovulation tests are a reliable method to know which are the fertile day.
+Therefore the use of ovulation tests is advisable if you are considering having children.

-The ovulation test, also called the LH test, is a test that determines a woman's most fertile days by measuring the LH hormone in her urine.
+The ovulation test, also called the LH test, determines a woman's most fertile days by measuring the LH hormone in her urine.

 The ovulation test should be done daily to detect the highest level of LH.
-Once detected, sex is advised on the same day and the next day.
+Once detected, sex is advised on the same day as the LH peak and the following one.

 The average lifespan of an egg is about 24 hours.
-For this reason, it is important not to let this moment pass and that the sperm can meet it for fertilization.
+For this reason, it is important not to let this moment pass, so that the sperm can meet it for fertilization.

 If this encounter does not take place, the couple will have to wait until the next cycle to try for pregnancy again.

-When doing an ovulation test, it is important that the woman takes into account the following indications:
+When doing an ovulation test, it is important that the woman takes into account the following:

 - Check the menstrual cycle if possible and start using the tests towards the end of the follicular phase.
 This will avoid unnecessary testing expenses.